-Download the free Recycle Coach app to receive notices and schedules about your local and countywide recycling programs in a handy mobile format.
+Please note: State rules cover basic recycling materials.
+Your local program may include others, too.
+Always check your local recycling coordinator for the latest updates.
+Download the free Recycle Coach app to receive notices and schedules in a handy mobile format.

 1. What goes in my curbside recycling bin?

-Paper products: Cardboard, empty food boxes, newspapers, magazines, juice or milk cartons, and more.
+- Paper products: Cardboard, junk mail, empty boxes (including food boxes), newspapers, magazines, juice and milk cartons, cardboard egg cartons and more.
 Must be clean and dry.
+Remove any plastic nozzles, plastic linings, etc.

 2. What does not go in my curbside bin?

-Many household items cannot be recycled at curbside and must be disposed with household trash:
+Many household items cannot be recycled at curbside.
+Some can be brought to drop-off sites.
+Others must be disposed with household trash.

-NO Plastic Bags: Plastic bags clogs will clog the recycler’s sorting systems.
+- NO Plastic Bags: Plastic bags will clog the recycler’s sorting systems.
 Never put plastic bags in recycling bins.
+Union County residents can bring plastic bags, bubble wrap and many other kinds of plastic film to drop-off recycling sites throughout the County.
+Visit ucnj.org/recycling/plastic-film and scroll down for a list of locations.

-NO Styrofoam: Styrofoam will contaminate sorting systems.
-Check with your local recycling coordinator to find drop-off sites for block-type Styrofoam packing material.
+- NO Styrofoam: Styrofoam will contaminate sorting systems.
+There are several drop-off sites for block-type Styrofoam in Union County.
+Check with your local recycling coordinator to see if one is available in your municipality.

-NO Pizza Boxes: Grease from the pizza soaks into the cardboard and will contaminate sorting systems.
+- NO Pizza Boxes: Grease from the pizza soaks into the cardboard and will contaminate sorting systems.
 Never recycle pizza boxes, even if they look clean to the eye.
+Pizza boxes and other plain cardboard can be added to a home compost pile (see #6 below).

-NO Other Items: Curbside recyclers will reject bins with food waste, takeout food containers, egg cartons, dishware, glass, mirrors, paper towels, hangers, flower pots, video tapes, pots and pans, light bulbs, batteries, hoses, shredded paper, syringes and other medical waste.
+- NO Other Items: Curbside recyclers will reject bins with food waste, takeout food containers, plastic or foam egg cartons, dishware, glass, mirrors, paper towels, clothes hangers, flower pots, video tapes, pots and pans, light bulbs, batteries, hoses, shredded paper, syringes and other medical waste.
+Some of these items can be brought to Union County’s scrap metal and household hazardous waste recycling programs, which run from April to November each year.

 A good rule of thumb is: “When in doubt, throw it out — with regular household trash.”